lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ## JSON Representation {#JSON}

-This section defines nonce request and nonce response message content as JSON objects {{RFC8259}}
-for use in EST, see {{EST-https}}.
+This section defines nonce request and nonce response message content as a CBOR structure {{RFC8949}} for use in EST-coaps, see {{EST-coaps}}.
+A zero-length byte string indicates that the RA/CA does not require proof of freshness for the upcoming certificate request.

 The JSON structure has the following members:

 - The OPTIONAL "len" and "expiry" members, if present, MUST be unsigned integers.
-- The "nonce" member MUST be a JSON string containing the unpadded base64url encoding, as specified in {{Section 5 of RFC4648}}, of a nonce value between 8 and 64 bytes in length.
-Such encodings are between 11 and 86 characters in length.
-A zero-length octet string indicates that the RA/CA doesis unable or not willing to deliver the requested nonce.
+- The "nonce" member MUST be a CBOR byte string containing either an zero-length byte string, or a nonce value between 8 and 64 bytes in length.
 - The OPTIONAL "type" member, if present, MUST be a text string containing the object identifier as a dotted-decimal OID.
 - The OPTIONAL "reqInfo" and "respInfo" members MUST only be included if the